ds-elections/state-forecasting-alpha/LME/LME_Test.md

 ### Main Takeaway:

 The best lme model will have the lowest AIC.
-As shown abov, there are numerous different models we can use, but the issue is that this will grow more complex with more variables at our hand (as opposed to 3 simple variables) and there does not seem to be an efficient way to find out from the get go which lme model will lead to the lowest AIC value or will serve as the most accurate predictor.
+As shown above, there are numerous different models we can use, but the issue is that this will grow more complex with more variables at our hand (as opposed to 3 simple variables) and there does not seem to be an efficient way to find out from the get go which lme model will lead to the lowest AIC value or will serve as the most accurate predictor.
 This may take some toying around initially.